-At the end of its first fiscal year in July 1975, the Memphis Literacy Council had 220 pupils enrolled in tutoring sessions.
-100 students were on a waiting list.
+At the end of its first fiscal year in July 1975, the Memphis Literacy Council had 220 adults enrolled in tutoring sessions.
+100 were on a waiting list.
 Tutors had logged 11,911 volunteer hours.
 Nina Katz was serving as the organization’s volunteer executive director.

 Later than year, Laubach Literacy announced that the Memphis Literacy Council had made great strides and was prepared to move forward without direct supervision from Laubach trainers and administrators.
 Only six volunteer organizations working with Laubach across the nation received such recognition.

 In 1977, Nina Katz stepped down and was replaced by Jocelyn Rudner, who served for five years without salary in the executive director position.
 During that period, Memphis Literacy Council was an all-volunteer organization.
 VISTA volunteers served as office coordinators and community recruiters.